baroxyton/parallel-translation-generator/README.md

 Given a .epub file, you can use this project to generate a parallel translation

+**Note: the old version gives the user more control, as it is much more manual: https://github.com/baroxyton/parallel-translation-generator/tree/fa3436509671ed33a6532ec5872ecaa5cadab3a9.
+It may be useful for troubleshooting when this script doesn't work as expected**

 ## Prequesiteries:
 - Linux environment (native, WSL, ...)
 - Bash shell